Iteration and Annotation

 Specification

-• PDF remediation is the process of making a PDF accessible to people with disabilities
+• The subject is PDF remediation: making a PDF accessible to people with disabilities

 • I’m familiar with this literature, making it easier for me to detect hallucinations